BDC Hamburger Icon

 Generally speaking, look for promising customers who still exhibit signs of interest in your brand.
 For example, check your email open rate data to identify former customers who have opened your emails multiple times over the past six months.

-You’ll also have better results targeting customers in your target audience who made multiple purchases in the past versus those who’ve only been involved in a single transaction or deal.
+You’ll also have better results when reaching out to customers in your target audience who have made multiple purchases in the past than with those who have been involved in a single transaction.

 TipBottom line